osg-htc/docs/docs/other/install-gwms-frontend.md

     You can configure the secondary collectors to use the shared port 9618 instead;
     this will become the default in the future.

+!!! note
     GlideinWMS versions prior to 3.4.1 also required port 9615 for the Schedd, and did not support using shared port for the secondary collectors.

-    If you are upgrading from version 3.4.1 or earlier, review your firewall settings and ensure that port 9618 is open.
+    If you are upgrading a standalone frontend or submit host from version 3.4.1 or earlier, review your firewall settings and ensure that port 9618 is open.

     For more detailed information, see [Configuring GlideinWMS Frontend](#configuring-glideinwms-frontend).